How to Set Up Google Workspace Secondary Domain: Complete Guide

 2. Log in with your admin credentials.

-Step #2: Navigate to the domains section
+Step #2: Navigate to the domains management section

 1. In the Admin Console, go to Menu (☰) > Domains > Manage Domains.